khreate/Coding-Challenge-S21/README.md

 ## Solution
 I attempted this program by using the DNA Features Viewer library from Edinburgh Genome Foundry (https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
 This library comes with MatPlotLib and Bio, allowing me to quickly parse the Genome.gb file and create a circular gene map for it.
 The gene map is (currently) not color coded, and contains the labels (eg. c1, c2, c3, v1, v2, source) and positions of genes.
+To run locally, the DNA Features Viewer library can be installed with pip install  dna-features-viewer, and the Bio library comes with it.